TelkomIndonesia/aetherport/README.md

 # Aetherport

-Layer 4 proxy utilizing WebRTC which enables port-forwarding without dedicated allocation of ingress IP and port.
+Layer 4 proxy utilizing WebRTC which enables port-forwarding without using dedicated IP and port.

 ## Use Cases